 2011, According to new scientific research, Queen’s ‘We Are The Champions’ was found to be the catchiest song ever written.
 The University of London, conducted research into what makes a song memorable and Queen topped it!

-Finally today, happy birthday to former Fleetwood Maccer, Lindsey Buckingham, to Tommy Lee of Motely Crue, Gwen Stefani and a should be birthday for Stevie Ray Vaughn.
+Finally today, happy birthday to former Fleetwood Maccer, Lindsay Buckingham, to Tommy Lee of Motely Crue, Gwen Stefani and a should be birthday for Stevie Ray Vaughn.

 To subscribe to the podcast, just click here